 - 11.2.1 The site is located within the South Oxfordshire District Council defined Flat Flood Plain Pasture landscape type, which we assess as of Medium Sensitivity to the type of quarry and restoration development proposals. - 11.2.2 The Site is not located within a National Park.
-The eastern boundary of the site runs adjacent to the Chilterns Area of Outstanding Natural Beauty / River Thames.
-The North Wessex Downs AONB is located approximately 1.5 km to the west, south west and north of the site.
-The Chilterns AONB is part of a chalk ridge which crosses England from Dorset to Yorkshire. - 11.2.3 The site lies within the South Oxfordshire Character Area 4 of the Landscape Character Assessment areas.
+The eastern boundary of the site runs adjacent to the Chilterns National Landscape (formerly AONB) and the River Thames.
+The North Wessex Downs National Landscape (AONB) is located approximately 1.5 km to the west, south west and north of the site.
+The Chilterns National Landscape is part of a chalk ridge which crosses England from Dorset to Yorkshire. - 11.2.3 The site lies within the South Oxfordshire Character Area 4 of the Landscape Character Assessment (LCA) areas.
 The proposed application area is typical of the Flat Flood Plain and Pasture Character Type.
-Character Area 4 - The River Thames Corridor, embraces the flat, low-lying floodplain of the River Thames between Long Wittenham and Goring and includes the lower reaches of its main tributary, The River Thame. - 11.2.4 The current land uses within the planning application site comprise hedged / wooded boundaries to the north, south and west, agricultural land and scrub vegetation to the eastern boundary alongside the Thames Pathway (a National Trail) and the River Thames.
-The main land use being agriculture.
+Character Area 4 The River Thames Corridor, embraces the flat, low-lying floodplain of the River Thames between Long Wittenham and Goring and includes the lower reaches of its main tributary, The River Thame.
+However, as part of the planning appeal evidence, a review has confirmed that the LCA have recently been updated but this has been addressed within the landscape submission to the appeal.

-- 11.2.5 The western area of the Site comprising the better-quality agricultural land on slightly higher ground, compared to the eastern area of the Site where agricultural land is more prone to waterlogging.
+- 11.2.4 The current land uses within the planning application site comprise agricultural land (arable and grassland), hedged / wooded boundaries to the north, south and west, and scrub vegetation to the eastern boundary alongside the Thames Pathway (a National Trail) and the River Thames. - 11.2.5 The western area of the Site comprising the better-quality agricultural land on slightly higher ground, compared to the eastern area of the Site where agricultural land is more prone to waterlogging.
 A ditch with varying boundary vegetation runs north to south between the two areas. - 11.2.6 The scenic quality of the site landscape within the Flat Floodplain Pasture Landscape Type is assessed as Medium, the landscape appearing agriculturally functional in the spring, summer and autumn months and slightly degraded in winter.
 The scenic quality is degraded by the Wallingford Road Bypass with its semi urbanisation of this part of the Thames Corridor.
 Scenic quality rises to the east with the peripheral built and vegetative elements and structures of Carmel College adding to the quality including the Boat House and mature native and specimen trees.
-In respect of the site area the LVIA assess the tranquillity as Low to Medium as a result of noise generated by vehicle traffic using the Reading Road and A4130 Wallingford Bypass.
+In respect of the site area, the LVIA assess the tranquillity as Low to Medium as a result of noise generated by vehicle traffic using the Reading Road and A4130 Wallingford Bypass.

-- 11.3.1 The LVIA considers both landscape and visual effects of the extraction and infilling operations and also considers the long-term effects of the post restoration land uses. - 11.3.2 The LVIA considers the magnitude of landscape effect during the operational period of the quarry as being "Medium Adverse".
-This principally relates to the introduction of engineering earthworks and built forms into the landscape, together with movements associated with mineral extraction and restoration, and an amount of disturbed / operational land. - 11.3.3 The LVIA considers the landscape effect of the post restoration end-uses to be "medium to High Beneficial". - 11.3.4 In terms of visual effects the LVIA considers that, during the operational quarrying, infilling and restoration period, there will be NO "Significant Adverse Visual Effect" to any receptor.
-It is assessed that there is the potential for four receptors to have the potential to receive a "Moderate Adverse" effect during this period. - 11.3.5 In terms of visual effect for the other representative receptors, the LVIA considers seven will receive a "Slight Adverse Effect", six a "Very Slight Adverse Effect", one a Minimal Adverse Effect and twenty-one a Neutral Effect, during the operational period.
+- 11.3.1 The LVIA considers both landscape and visual effects of the extraction and infilling operations and also considers the long-term effects of the post restoration land uses. - 11.3.2 The LVIA considers the magnitude of landscape character effect during the operational 6 year period of the quarry as being "Moderate Adverse".
+This principally relates to the introduction of engineering earthworks and built forms into the landscape, together with movements associated with mineral extraction and restoration, and an amount of disturbed / operational land. - 11.3.3 The LVIA considers the landscape character effect of the post restoration end-uses to be "Moderate to Moderate Beneficial". - 11.3.4 In terms of visual effects the LVIA considers that, during the operational quarrying, infilling and restoration period, there would be no "Significant Adverse Visual Effect" to any receptor.
+It is assessed that there is the potential for four receptors to have the potential to receive a "Moderate Adverse" effect during this period.